MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-compositcontrol.md

 ---
-title: Create modular bot logic using dialog container | Microsoft Docs
+title: Create an integrated set of dialogs | Microsoft Docs
 description: Learn how to modularize your bot logic using dialog container in the Bot Builder SDK for Node.js and C#.
 keywords: composite control, modular bot logic
 author: v-ducvo